 Here are the many variations of sole types we have on offer that we can apply to many of our shoes.

-Blake Rapid (also known as the McKay welt method) is the common name for a sole that is constructed with a blake stitched mid sole and a welt stitched outsole.
-It is a very durable construction and gives a similar finished appearance to a goodyear welted shoe, albeit more durable due to the security of the two stitches.
+McKay Welt (also known as the Blake Rapid method) is the common name for a sole that is constructed with a blake stitched mid sole and a welt stitched outsole.
+It is a very durable construction and gives a similar finished appearance to a goodyear welted shoe, albeit more durable due to the security of the two stitches, rather than a fabric gemming as employed by the alternative.

 Blake Stitching is typically used by Italian shoe makers.
 It is a stitch that goes through the inner sole and outsole.
 It allows for a thin and flexible stitched sole and minimal profile.
 This makes for a less bulky looking shoe with a soft and flexible leather sole.
 It is slightly lighter than Blake Rapid construction but is slightly less durable and a little more difficult to repair.

-We use blake rapid for a number of reasons:
+We use the McKay Welt for a number of reasons:

 - It is more durable